 What if you do not complete a Super Choice Form when you join Adobe?

 Adobe is legally required to contribute superannuation funds in a timely manner on your behalf.
-If we do not receive your Super Choice Form by your first payroll cut off we will open a default BT account in your name.
+If we do not receive your Super Choice Form by your first payroll cut off, we will direct your superannuation contributions into your BT super account.

 Your investment options

-If you do not choose an alternate investment allocation for your superannuation account from the BT Super – For Life choices, you will be defaulted into the BT MySuper Lifestage investment option that corresponds to the decade you were born in.
+When you join BT super, you will be defaulted into the BT MySuper Lifestage investment option that corresponds to the decade you were born in.
 This option is designed to get more conservative as you get older.
+You may choose an alternative investment strategy for your super investments via your BT online account.

 For individuals who wish to access a larger choice of investment options, Adobe also provides employees the option to access the BT Super Invest retail product.
 Further information can be found in the Super Invest presentation [PDF] and Investment Options Booklet [PDF].

 - The annual A$540 account-based administration fee within BT Super Invest is payable by you, the member.
-Adobe will continue to pay the asset-based administration fees of 0.15% per annum of your account balance.
+Adobe will continue to pay the asset-based administration fees of 0.15% per annum of your account balance (depending on your balance and investments).

-- In order to be covered for Life, TPD and Salary Continuance insurance, a minimum of A$2,500 must be retained within the default BT superannuation account.
+- In order to be covered for Death, TPD and Salary Continuance insurance, you must retain a positive balance within the default BT superannuation account.

-- The BT Super Invest account needs to be set up through Rohan Punj at BT to ensure that the fee discounts are passed on.
+- The BT Super Invest account needs to be set up through Ben Chosid at BT to ensure that the fee discounts are passed on.